LPology/Simple-Ajax-Uploader/README.md

 Restart your web server for the changes to take effect.

-If APC is already installed, you may still need to add `apc.rfc1867 = 1` to apc.ini, as it is not enabled by default.
+Note: If APC is already installed, you may still need to add `apc.rfc1867 = 1` to apc.ini, as it is not enabled by default.

 ### Using Uploader.php ###